werkshy/dynamo-session-manager/README.md

 If your sessions are greater than 1kB, you need to multiply your provisioned units by the session size in kB.

 Because we use multiple tables, you will actually pay roughly 1.5X this cost (current table r/w + previous table read only).
 At times, we will also have a future table or an expired table for a few seconds.

+Note: if you delete sessions frequently, you will need to disable the down-provisioning code since you will need to delete from both the current table and the previous table.

 License: Apache 2.0